TheDolentCity/paladins-of-awoudan/src/content/docs/rules/character-creation.md

 - ...you want to heal the bodies and minds of your allies
 - ...you want to create great shields and defenses using magic
-- ...you want to repel umbral creatures with holy attacks
+- ...you want to cast useful cantrips or powerful rituals

 #### Become a Elementalist if...